pyrech/chauffe-marcel/README.md

 What we can configure is the mode that will be forced when bridging H1 and the ground.
 The documentation says that operating line 172 can take values from 0 to 3.
-Is also adds that "the RVL470 will resume the operating mode previously selected" when H1.
+It also adds that "the RVL470 will resume the operating mode previously selected" when H1 is disconnected from the ground.
 So here is our plan :

 We will put the RVL470 on `Continuous REDUCED heating` and we will configure the mode forced on `NORMAL heating`.